We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You might suspect that you have a hormonal imbalance if you’re unable to get pregnant, your weight fluctuates rapidly, you have unwanted hair growth, you’re easily tired, or you have other issues with your metabolism.

-Are tests covered by insurance?
+Are at-home hormone tests covered by insurance?

 Not all hormone tests are covered by insurance, but many are HSA or FSA eligible.